-- 16.1 The Municipality may, as far as possible, advertise municipal-related events on its website instead of advertising in magazines or newspapers. - 16.2 When placing adverts, the Municipality will only use newspapers with a readership base predominantly in the Municipality's geographical area and focus on newspapers targeted at the communities. - 16.3 The advertisement will be in single colour as far as possible.

-- 16.4 Advertising of vacant positions will be done as per the Recruitment and Selection policy, taking in consideration of point 16.1, 16,2 and 16.3. - 16.5 All printer default setting must be set back-to-back (2-sided) than 1-side and black-and-white to minimise printing costs. - 16.6 The accounting officer must ensure that allowances to officials for official cell phone calls and data costs are limited to an amount as determined by the accounting officer.
+- 16.1 The Municipality may, as far as possible, advertise municipal-related events on its website instead of advertising in magazines or newspapers. - 16.2 When placing adverts, the Municipality will only use newspapers with a readership base predominantly in the Municipality's geographical area and focus on newspapers targeted at the communities. - 16.3 The advertisement will be in single colour as far as possible. - 16.4 Advertising of vacant positions will be done as per the Recruitment and Selection policy, taking in consideration of point 16.1, 16,2 and 16.3. - 16.5 All printer default setting must be set back-to-back (2-sided) than 1-side and black-andwhite to minimise printing costs. - 16.6 The accounting officer must ensure that allowances to officials for official cell phone calls and data costs are limited to an amount as determined by the accounting officer.
 All private calls, by using the Municipal landline, will be recovered from the responsible officials. - 16.7 The Municipality may participate in the transversal term contract arranged by the National Treasury for the acquisition of mobile communication services. - 16.8 Newspapers and other related publications for the use of officials must be discontinued on expiry of existing contracts or supply orders, unless required for professional purposes and where unavailable in electronic format. - 16.9 Telephone and/or Video conferencing facilities must be used, where possible, to avoid unnecessary traveling and subsistence costs. - 16.10 Provision of diaries be limited to secretaries and electronic diaries be kept by Directorates.
-Note books should be used for recording any notes.
+Note booksNotebooks should be used for recording any notes.
+Exceptions can be approved by Directors for exceptional cases within their directorates. for field workers who are not office based, as well as hall bookings.